Myanmar court extends detention of AP journalist

-YANGON, Myanmar (AP) — A court in Myanmar on Friday extended the pre-trial detention period for an Associated Press journalist arrested while covering demonstrations against the military's seizure of power last month.
+YANGON, Myanmar (AP) — A court in Myanmar extended on Friday the pretrial detention of an Associated Press journalist who was arrested while covering demonstrations against a coup.
 He is facing a charge that could send him to prison for three years.

-Friday's hearing , which Thein Zaw attended via a video teleconference, came at the end of his initial remand period.
+Friday's hearing, which Thein Zaw attended via videoconference, came at the end of his initial remand period.

 Thein Zaw and at least six other members of the media have been charged with violating a public order law, according to his lawyer, Tin Zar Oo, and the independent Assistance Association for Political Prisoners.
 Separate hearings were held Friday for the other detained journalists.

-Note: This story has been corrected to show that a representative of the U.S. Embassy attended Friday's court hearing and that Sven Goesmann's title is editor-in-chief, not deputy editor-in-chief.